 - You do not need to save the image in another file format, which means that you don't have to flatten the layers. - Create alpha channels or clipping paths for any contours that you might want to wrap text around. - Create channels for areas where you might want to apply a different spot color or varnish. - Advanced Image Control cannot read layer information for certain images including those that use layer effects.
-The composite image is used instead. - Picture effects are not available for Photoshop pictures. - Advanced Image Control supports PSD files in grayscale, RGB, CMYK, index, and multichannel modes.
+The composite image is used instead. - Advanced Image Control supports PSD files in grayscale, RGB, CMYK, index, Duotone and multichannel modes.